vibqetowi/2025-KPMG-Data-Challenge/README.md

 - **Formula**: $\text{EV} = \text{AC} \times \text{CPI}$
 - **Purpose**: Measures actual value delivered based on work completed
 - **Note**: With our fixed CPI assumption of 0.98, this represents a 2% efficiency target
+- **Real-world perspective**: In consulting, calculating "true" earned value is notoriously difficult.
+The percent-complete approach used in construction or manufacturing simply doesn't translate well to knowledge work.
+Our CPI assumption provides a practical path forward where traditional EVM calculations would be impractical or misleading.

 #### Cost Performance Index (CPI)

 - **Value**: Fixed at 0.98 based on industry benchmarks
 - **Justification**: Derived from standard 10% contingency with KPMG efficiency factor
 - **Purpose**: Converts actual costs to earned value
+- **Practical note**: This fixed CPI approach may seem simplistic, but it's actually more pragmatic than pretending we can accurately measure percent complete on ambiguous consulting deliverables.
+It's a refreshingly honest approach to EVM in professional services.

 #### Schedule Performance Index (SPI)